Can I stay and watch my child swim?

 How do I make a complaint, comment of compliment?

 The Swim School welcome all types of feedback.
-We try our hardest to ensure everyone gets a positive experience from us but in the case of wanting to comment/complain please contact the Swim School Management at your site; Su Boulton at Lyng Hall or Jess Jelley at Alan Higgs.
-Both will try and deal with your comments in the first instance.
-If you feel it needs to be taken further then please feel free to contact Jo Deakins as the Swim School Manager.
+We try our hardest to ensure everyone gets a positive experience from us but in the case of wanting to comment/complain please contact your Teacher on the day first to resolve any issues.
+You are welcome to follow up with the Swim School Management by emailing the Learn to Swim Coordintator (email@example.com) who will try and deal with your comments/concerns.
+If you feel it needs to be taken further then please feel free to contact Jo Deakins firstname.lastname@example.org as the Swim School Manager.

 If my child has been sick or had diarrhoea how long should I leave it till they return to swimming?